mvysny/vaadin14-boot-example-maven/README.md

 embedded Jetty, as a simple `main()` method.

 Both the development and production modes are supported.
-Also, the project demoes packaging both in to a fatjar/uberjar and a zip file containing a list of jars and a runner script.
+Also, the project demoes packaging itself both into a fatjar/uberjar and a zip file containing a list of jars and a runner script.
 See "Packaging for production" below for more details.